Nevada Barr: Personal life

 While in her acting career, Barr had a brief first marriage.
 They were both in theatre.
 Her husband developed an interest in the physical environment and took a position in the National Park Service.
 This sparked a similar interest in Barr.
 She followed him and secured a position as a seasonal ranger at Isle Royal National Park.
 She then worked as a seasonal ranger at Guadalupe Mountains and then Mesa Verde.
 When her marriage ended she returned home to her mother in California.
 In 1994 she got a permanent position as a Park Ranger on the Natchez Trace Parkway in Mississippi.
 She was the first female law enforcement ranger to work on the Parkway.

 She met her second husband, a second generation Park Ranger also working on The Trace.
 By this time she'd successfully started her Anna Pigeon mystery series based on a female Park Ranger and set in National Parks.
-Her husband took an early retirement in 1996 and shortly after, Nevada resigned her position to write full time.
+In 1996, she also began painting.
+That year, her husband took an early retirement, and shortly after, Nevada resigned her position to write full time.
 With her husband assisting in research and acting as her personal assistant, she published a book a year until their divorce in 2006.
-Shortly after she remarried and moved to New Orleans and continued to write and paint.
-She now lives in Oregon with her husband.
+Shortly after, she moved to New Orleans after her third marriage to Donald Paxton.
+She now lives with her husband in Oregon, where she continues to write and paint.